 This is a three-hour course in which national and state standards and learning theory in mathematics and science education are used to support conjectures and conclusions about the benefits and challenges of integrating mathematics and science in the middle school classroom.
-Content topics and the use of studentcentered strategies to teach skills and concepts appropriate for middle school grades are considered.
+Content topics and the use of student-centered strategies to teach skills and concepts appropriate for middle school grades are considered.
 This course may not count toward a Master of Science in Mathematics.
+Same as MATH 7376.